 Cue Monitoring - The HP cue output can be selected as a source for the main monitor outs via the Monitor Source Select switch, enabling the HP cue bus to be heard in the main monitor speakers.

 Cue Count

-Apollo Solo has one HP cue mix bus.
-Other Apollo models have up to four separate cue mixes available.
+Arrow has one HP cue mix bus.
+If one or more Apollo interfaces are connected to the same system, up to four separate cue mixes are available.

 Sends Overview